nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-installation.md

 ## Pre-requisites

+{{#> callout type='info' heading='Cloud Platform Compatibility'}}
+The Nuxeo cold storage addon has been developed and tested specifically for AWS.
+Microsoft Azure or other cloud platforms are not compatible with the addon.
+{{/callout}}

 - The [Amazon S3 Online Storage]({{page space='nxdoc' page='amazon-s3-online-storage'}}) addon needs to be configured on your instance

 ## Amazon S3